Battle of Stockton: Commemoration

-in 2012 the Folk Trio The Young'uns released The Battle of Stockton on their When our Grandfathers said no album.
+in 2012, local folk trio The Young'uns released "The Battle of Stockton" on their album When Our Grandfathers Said No.

-Inspired by the 2011 article by David Walsh, in August 2017 an organisation called The Battle of Stockton Campaign (BoS) was founded in order to commemorate the event.
-On 9 September 2018, a plaque marking the battle was unveiled at the Market Cross by the town's mayor, Eileen Johnson.
-Other speakers at the commemoration were Stockton North MP Alex Cunningham, North-East MEP Jude Kirton-Darling, actress and President of the International Brigade Memorial Trust Marlene Sidaway, the convener of Cable Street 80; David Rosenberg and Unison's Claire Williams.
+Inspired by the 2011 article by David Walsh on 9 September 2018, a plaque produced by Stockton council to mark the demonstration was unveiled in the presence of David Walsh at the Market Cross by the town's mayor, Eileen Johnson.
+Other speakers at the commemoration were Stockton North MP Alex Cunningham, North-East MEP Jude Kirton-Darling, actress and president of the International Brigade Memorial Trust Marlene Sidaway, the convener of Cable Street 80; David Rosenberg and Unison's Claire Williams.